Airat Khairullin: Life

 In August 2008 Khairullin was elected to the presidency of the National Milk Producers' Union.

+On September 10, 2012, deputies Dmitry Gudkov and Ilya Ponomarev published a post on LiveJournal titled "United Russia’s Golden Pretzels-4.
+Kuban Bacon", in which Ayrat Khayrullin is mentioned, among other things, as having shares in 99 agricultural enterprises (while only 43 are declared), 24 of which were established during his term as a deputy, and LLC Solntsevo Niva was founded on August 13, 2012 — during the work of the 6th State Duma.
+Ayrat Khayrullin is also listed by Yabloko party leader Sergey Mitrokhin as a deputy who acquired business assets while in office.

 Death

 On 7 February 2020 three men were travelling home in Airat Khairullin's private Bell 407 helicopter.
 One was the pilot and the second was Khairullin's personal assistant.
 Khairullin himself was the third man.
 The craft hit the ground 30 kilometers short of Kazan and 6 kilometers outside Laishevo, during what many sources identify as "a hard landing" and some call simply "a crash".
 The crash site was on marshy ground some 6 km from the vast Kuybyshev Reservoir: the emergency services arrived on their rescue mission by hovercraft.
 Initial reports were confused, but it subsequently emerged that Khairullin's pilot and assistant had been gravely injured and taken to hospital: their lives were not in danger.
 Airat Khairullin had "died immediately", however.

 Following the fatal accident the authorities opened a criminal investigation.
 Initial reports indicated the most likely causes to have been adverse weather, a technical malfunction and/or pilot error.

 The funeral was held on 8 February 2020 at the Tatar State Philharmonic concert Hall (named in honour of the poet Ğabdulla Tuqay) in Kazan.
 It was followed by a lengthy memorial meeting at which senior government officials and party leaders (and others) delivered a series of warm tributes to the deceased.
 Khairullin's body was buried next to that of his mother later that same day in the Muslim Cemetery at Mirny (Kazan).